AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/amid.doc.md

 ## Description

-`Typelivore::Amid` picks out the element at a given index from a list.
+`Typelivore::Amid` accepts a list of elements and returns a function.
+When invoked by an index, the function returns the element at the index from the list.
 <pre><code>...Element<sub><i>i</i></sub>... -> I -> Element<sub><i>i</i></sub></code></pre>

 ## Type Signature